planariangames/mettlecore/METTLE_Core_Hacks_Player-Facing.md

 **Example:** In the midst of some late-night intruding, Asphodel is attacked by a warehouse guard.
 The Warehouse Guard is a fairly average 3D Extra, armed with a baton (+1D Hit, +1 DM).
 Their Attack thus has a Difficulty of 4 (3D Extra Pool + 1D to Hit bonus).
 If the baton hits, its DM is 7 (3D Extra Pool + 3 Extra FRAME +1 Baton DM).
 Asphodel gets to make a Save Reaction using his 5D POISE, versus a Difficulty of 4.
 His Check result is \[2, 1, 5, 5, 4\].
 This is a failure as the Score is only 3, less than the guard's 4 Difficulty Attack.
 The guard's damage from the baton is 7, but Asphodel's 3 Edge lowers this to only 4.
 Can he Soak it?
 Probably.

+The elaboration of the bonuses makes the above example look more complex than it actually is.
+In the end it is just Save vs. Difficulty, lower damage by Edge if it is an Attack.